Company

 CHA Ballet’s vision for choreography is to provide the greatest artistic experience for its company artists and its audiences.
 These experiences are created by nationally recognized choreographers in ballet, contemporary and modern dance genres.
 Ultimately, CHA Ballet strives to provide artistically relevant performances that serve their audiences regardless of past exposure to the art form.

 By focusing on works that are challenging, innovative, and of the highest artistic quality, Chattanooga Ballet is capitalizing on the unique and versatile talents of its company dancers and the bold artistic vision of CEO / Artistic Director Brian McSween.
-Below are several of the most recent works commissioned and premiered by the company.
+Below are several of the most recent works performed by the company.

 Alia Kache - Flock, 2019